lamprosg/LazyImage/README.md

 instead of force downloading them continuously.
 * Notifies the caller when the operation is complete providing **descriptive error if any**.
 * Image can be **scaled** to your specific view dimensions for best performance and **reduced memory allocation**.
-* Image can be zoomed to full screen
-* Image can be blurred